jamiesampey/avyeyes/README.md

 *Pre-step:* create `src/main/resources/props/default.props` with all the necessary config info.
 The `.props` files are excluded from the git repo to protect sensitive deployment keys/URLs/passwords

+*Pre-step:* create a `misc/ssl/localKeystore.jks` and update `build.sbt` with the local keystore path/password to access the locally running web server via https

 ```
 $ sbt
 > compile